ajstarks/decksh/README.md

 * plain and labeled locations
 * images at geographic locations

-Appropriate KML and Shape files may be obtained from the [opendatasoft site](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/)
+Appropriate geoJSON, KML and Shapefiles may be obtained from the [opendatasoft site](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/)

 The map above is rendered by this code: